-EBS is a signatory of the UN Principles of Responsible Management Education (PRME) and champion business ethics and sustainability.
+Essex Business School is a signatory of the UN Principles of Responsible Management Education (PRME) and champion business ethics and sustainability.
 We encourage students to make responsible decisions for the good of business and society.
 Consequently, your course will explore important issues of management accountability and explore the political, cultural and social implications of corporate actions.

-This means that you are able to gain a professional qualification by taking fewer exams when you graduate, giving your career a head start.
+This means that you can gain a professional qualification by taking fewer exams when you graduate, giving your career a head start.

 Alternatively, on a placement year you gain relevant work experience within an external organisation.
 A work placement can give you a competitive edge in the graduate job market by providing you with key contacts within the industry.

-The Essex Business School Placements Manager can offer bespoke support throughout the process of researching, applying and interviewing for placements.
+The Student Development Team can offer bespoke support throughout the process of researching, applying and interviewing for placements.
 However, it is your responsibility to apply, prepare for and secure your own role.
 Our students have gained placements with organisations such as BMW, Samsung and Cummins.

 You are taught by a highly qualified, enthusiastic team of academics and practitioners with wide-ranging research interests.
 Their expertise ensures you learn about the issues facing today’s accountants and economists.

-EBS is an internationally diverse place to study.
+Essex Business School is an internationally diverse place to study.
 You’ll often see our academics talking to the media about contemporary business issues.

 Our economics researchers are at the forefront of their field and have even received MBEs.
 Many also provide consultancy services to businesses in London and other major financial centres, helping us develop research for today's society as well as informing our teaching for the future.

-Our new building provides you with excellent facilities:
+Our new building provides you with superb facilities: